 Some Zimfest workshops are offered “by donation” instead of an hourly fee.
 The reason for doing this is to comply with US immigration law that deals with non-US citizens earning money in the US.
 We would like to explain this in some detail so that you will have a basis on which to decide how much to donate.

-We also have teachers who are either on a visitor’s (B) visa or are Canadian citizens visiting the US.
+We also have teachers who are either on a visitor’s (B) visa or are Canadian or British citizens visiting the US.
 These individuals are not allowed to earn money while in the US, with one specific exception.
 This exception states that a teacher may be paid an honorarium by a US college or university for teaching/lecturing while at that university.
-Because Zimfest is being co-sponsored by the music department of Western Oregon University, we are able to pay an honorarium to those teachers who are not US citizens and do not have visas that allow them to charge for workshops.
+Because Zimfest is being co-sponsored by the Creative Arts Division of Western Oregon University, we are able to pay an honorarium to those teachers who are not US citizens and do not have visas that allow them to charge for workshops.
 Another stipulation of this special exception is that Zimfest is also not allowed to charge a fee for these workshops.
 The honorarium being paid to these teachers is equivalent to what our other teachers are being paid.

 Note to Parents: Children ages 7 and under must have an adult attend the workshop with them.
 Both parent and child must register and pay for the class.
 We ask that parents and other adults participate from a child’s perspective, and please hold any adult questions until the end of the workshop.
 Children 8 and over are welcome to register for any Zimfest workshop provided they meet the prerequisites and playing level for the class.
 If you register a child to attend a workshop by him/herself, please consider the child’s attention span and comfort level.